jaredrhine/oci-freedigs/README.md

 - Match the author's preferred configuration.
 Not intended to be generally reusable or highly configurable for multiple use cases.

-TODO:
-- Fix disabling of motd
-- Add hostname override for tailscaled setup
-- Handle availability zones differently since user-specific
-- Support multiple ssh keys
-- Create additional arm64 servers
-- OCI budget monitoring
-- OCI NAT setup
-- HTTP/S edge server, Letencrypt

 ## Background

 Oracle provides generous (when compared to competitors' offerings) free networking services.
 In particular, their free RAM allocation of 24GB for ARM-based servers is attractive.

-Oracle provides a free pricing tier supporting about one month's a single always-on arm64 server with 4x CPU, 24 GB RAM, 200 GB disk, and healthy bandwidth allotment.
-You can make multiple smaller servers that add up to these limits, as well as 2x "micro" sized Intel servers and various other cloud services.
+Oracle provides a [free pricing tier](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm) supporting a single always-on arm64 server with 4x CPU, 24 GB RAM, 200 GB disk, and healthy bandwidth allotment.
+You can create up to four smaller servers that add up to these limits, which can include 2x "micro" sized (2 core, 1GB RAM) Intel servers and various other cloud services.

 Running ARM servers adds some hassles and limitations depending on